 On December 16, 2010, we filed suit against one of our insurance carriers seeking to recover business interruption losses associated with the NRU reactor shutdown and the ensuing global Moly supply shortage (Lantheus Medical Imaging, Inc., Plaintiff v.
 Zurich American Insurance Company, Defendant, United States District Court, Southern District of New York, Case No. 10 Civ 9371).
 The claim is the result of the shutdown of the NRU reactor in Chalk River, Ontario.
 The NRU reactor was off-line from May 2009 until August 2010.
 The defendant answered the complaint on January 21, 2011, denying substantially all of the allegations, presenting certain defenses and requesting dismissal of the case with costs and disbursements.
-Discovery, including international discovery and related motion practice, went on for more than three years.
+Discovery, including international discovery and related motion practice, has been on-going for more than three years.
 The defendant filed a motion for summary judgment on July 14, 2014.
 The Company filed a memorandum of law in opposition to defendant's motion for summary judgment on August 25, 2014.
 The defendant filed a reply memorandum of law in further support of its motion for summary judgment on September 15, 2014.
 Expert witness discovery was completed on October 31, 2014.
-On March 25, 2015, the United States District Court for the Southern District of New York granted defendant's motion for summary judgment.
-On May 22, 2015, we filed a notice of appeal of the District Court decision with the United States Court of Appeals for the Second Circuit.
-We cannot be certain when, if ever, we will be able to recover for business interruption losses related to this matter and in what amount, if any.
+We cannot be certain what amount, if any, or when, if ever, we will be able to recover for business interruption losses related to this matter.